- Food & Fun

 - Show Info

 Chef Anne Burrell, who recently got married, makes a creamy, dreamy date night risotto with chunks of lobster, saffron, diced tomatoes and zucchini + lots of Parm and butter.
+It's perfect for Valentine's Day, too!

 It's one of the first dishes she cooked for her now-husband, and she thinks it's what got him hooked!
 It takes a little bit of planning, she says, but risotto itself is basically a one-pot deal.
 She gussies it up with lobster cooked in a court-bouillon and saffron-infused chicken stock.